pxg/pxg.github.io/_posts/2015-11-27-alembic-migrate-postgres-sequence.markdown

 (3 rows)
 {% endhighlight %}

-What is `marathon_id_seq` doing hanging about?
-On further inspection of the snickers table `\d snickers` I can see that it's used for autoincrementing the id on the snickers table id field:
+What is troublesome `marathon_id_seq` doing hanging about?

+On further inspection of the snickers table `\d snickers` I can see that `marathon_id_seq` is used for auto-incrementing the id on the snickers table:
-{% highlight bash %}
+{% highlight sql %}
 snacks=# \d snickers
                                   Table "public.snickers"
  Column |           Type           |                       Modifiers
 --------+--------------------------+-------------------------------------------------------
  id     | integer                  | not null default nextval('marathon_id_seq'::regclass)
- weight | integer                  | not null
- bought | timestamp with time zone | not null eaten  | timestamp with time zone | not null
+{% endhighlight %}

+I rename the sequence in the migration like this:

+{% highlight python %}
+op.execute('ALTER SEQUENCE  marathon_id_seq RENAME TO snickers_id_seq')
+{% endhighlight %}

+Are we finished?
+Of course not, this is development blog post we need at least three things to go wrong.
+Let's inspect the snickers DB table again to see our last problem:

+{% highlight sql %}
+snacks=# \d snickers
+...
 Indexes:
     "marathon_pkey" PRIMARY KEY, btree (id)
 {% endhighlight %}

-on my database show's there's still a sequence called `xxxx___marathon__xxxx`, running `\d marathon` show that this
-# show autoincrementing sequence is incorrect

-#TODO: talk about indexes (would migration work without them)
-# add extra code for the sequence code

-# Conclusion I'm not aware if this is available in Alembic but contact me if it is.
-A interest project would be to edit Alembic to automatically detect table renames.
-Might need a custom command, to realise it's not a drop and create.
-Detect like git does (check it doesn't have one already).

-# TODO: add versions
+I've got this pesky index `marathon_pkey` hanging about.
+I can rename the index in the migration too:

+{% highlight python %}
+op.execute('ALTER INDEX marathon_pkey RENAME TO snickers_pkey')
+{% endhighlight %}

+This is my finished migration:

+{% highlight python %}
+def upgrade():
+    op.rename_table('marathon', 'snickers')
+    op.execute('ALTER SEQUENCE marathon_id_seq RENAME TO snickers_id_seq')
+    op.execute('ALTER INDEX marathon_pkey RENAME TO snickers_pkey')

+def downgrade():
+    op.rename_table('snickers', 'marathon')
+    op.execute('ALTER SEQUENCE snickers_id_seq RENAME TO marathon_id_seq')
+    op.execute('ALTER INDEX snickers_pkey RENAME TO marathon_pkey')
+{% endhighlight %}

+Remember kids winners don't do drugs and they always write downgrade database migrations.

+It would be amazing if Alembic could automatically produce these type of rename migrations but I'm not if this is possible to implement.
+One solution would be to add an extra command to Alembic especially for renaming tables.
+The code for my example project is over on [Github](https://github.com/pxg/alembic_rename).